stiac/accessibility_widget/README.md

 ### Styling

-- The menu now uses Tailwind CSS classes.
-When the host page does not already include Tailwind, the widget injects the generated `accessibility-tailwind.css` helper from the same directory (set `data-tailwind="false"` to disable the helper, `data-tailwind-stylesheet` to point at a custom CSS file, or `data-tailwind-cdn` if you intentionally prefer the CDN script).
+- The menu uses Tailwind CSS classes and always injects the generated `accessibility-tailwind.css` helper from the same directory so the prefixed `stiac-` utilities stay available even when host sites already ship Tailwind (set `data-tailwind="false"` to disable the helper, `data-tailwind-stylesheet` to point at a custom CSS file, or `data-tailwind-cdn` if you intentionally prefer the CDN script).
 - Adjust the colour scheme quickly by editing the CSS variables (`--a11y-stiac-color-1`, `--a11y-stiac-color-2`, `--a11y-stiac-hover-color`, `--a11y-stiac-hover-text-color`, `--a11y-stiac-text-color`, `--a11y-stiac-header-bg-color`, `--a11y-stiac-header-text-color`, `--a11y-stiac-control-active-bg-color`, `--a11y-stiac-control-active-text-color`) at the top of `accessibility-menu.js`.

 ### Script data attributes